Jubilee Food Network

 The Jubilee Food Network now has over 50 members (and rising) from a wide range of statutory, voluntary, and faith organisations.
 Work includes three horticulture gardens, a community orchard, holiday lunch clubs, food banks, shopping and cooking classes, and community meals.

-Sandwell’s Food Power Action Plan is currently being written, with the involvement of experts by experience, and will be published and circulated in March 2019.
+Sandwell’s Food Power Action Plan was written, with the involvement of experts by experience, and published and circulated in March 2019.
+You can read a copy of the plan here: Sandwell Food Power Action Plan (sustainweb.org)

-For further information, or if you’d like to join the Network, please contact Laura Nott at Sandwell Churches’ Link: email@example.com
+For further information, or if you’d like to join the Network, please contact James Lynch at Sandwell Churches’ Link: email@example.com